titus-shoats/MidiController/README.md

 # MidiController
-A simple Arduino Midi Controller
+A simple Arduino Midi Controller using the following libraries PJRC
+Midi Controller